Skip to content

 Hard Drive 500 GB (Solid State drives)

-You do not need to purchase Microsoft Office (Word, Excel, PowerPoint, Access, OneNote, Outlook), as it is available in all computer labs, and web versions are also available.
+Microsoft Office: You do not need to purchase Microsoft Office (Word, Excel, PowerPoint, Access, OneNote, Outlook) as students can download the full version of Microsoft Office for free.
+Additionally, Office is accessible in all computer labs, and web-based versions are also available for use.

 If you are a resident student, you can use our high-speed Ethernet connection to connect to the USI's network and access the Internet right from your room.
 USI provides both wired and wireless Internet access.

-If you have any questions regarding these services, please get in touch with our Help Desk at (812) 465-1080 or email us at it@usi.edu.
+If you have any questions regarding these services, please get in touch with our Service Desk at 812-465-1080 or email us at it@usi.edu.

 • Students have access to OneDrive, a cloud storage service.